On gravito-inertial surface waves: The Poincar e operator

 \section{The Poincar\'e operator}

-We consider a fluid in a compact domain $D\subset \mathbb{R}^3$ with a smooth boundary $\partial D $, and we equip $\mathbb{R}^3$ with the canonical (orthogonal) basis vectors $(\vec{e}_1,\vec{e}_2,\vec{e}_3)$.
-We assume that the fluid domain is submitted to a constant global rotation $\vec{\Omega}$ (with respect to an inertial frame), and that the fluid is stably stratified in density with a Brunt-V\"ais\"al\"a frequency $N>0$ under the imposed gravity $\vec{g}=-g \vec{e}_3$.
+We consider a fluid in a compact domain $D\subset \mathbb{R}^3$ with a smooth\footnote{Throughout the paper ``smooth'' means $C^\infty$.} boundary $\partial D $, and we equip $\mathbb{R}^3$ with the canonical (orthogonal) basis vectors $(\vec{e}_1,\vec{e}_2,\vec{e}_3)$.
+We assume that the fluid domain is submitted to a constant global rotation $\vec{\Omega}$, and that the fluid is stably stratified in density with a Brunt-V\"ais\"al\"a frequency $N>0$ under the imposed gravity $\vec{g}=-g \vec{e}_3$.
 In this paper, we always assume that $\vec{g}$ and $N$ are constant.
-We seek small-amplitude periodic motions, with angular frequency $\go$, with respect to a hydrostatic reference configuration.
+We seek small-amplitude periodic motions, with frequency $\go$.
 We refer the interested reader to \cite{vidal2024igw} for further details about the physical model.
 In the linear theory, the equations in the rotating frame are

-where the velocity vector field $\vec{u} $ is tangent to the boundary $\partial D$, where $\phi$ is the pressure, and $\rho$ is the density perturbation.
+where $\go $ is the frequency.
+The velocity vector field $\vec{u} $ in the domain $D$ is tangent to the boundary $\partial D$.
+The pressure is denoted by $\phi$, which has no other boundary condition than those coming from the velocity boundary conditions, and $\rho$ is the density perturbation.
 We can rewrite these equations in a symmetric form as

 where $\rho_1:=\rho g/N$ is a rescaled density of the fluid.